 Spousal support (also called “alimony”) is money paid by one spouse or domestic partner to the other.

-The family law judge determines the amount and duration of spousal support after considering a number of factors.
-There are no specific calculations that go into determining the spousal support award.
+The family law judge determines the amount and duration of spousal support.
+There are no specific calculations that go into determining spousal support.
 Some of the factors the judge considers include:

 Oregon law provides for three primary areas of spousal support: transitional support, compensatory support, and spousal maintenance.
 The family law judge can order one, two or all three types of spousal support in divorce.